Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/includes/moments.md

 - 【2024.04.15】 My financial aid has been revised to the <strong>Graduate Center Fellowship</strong>!
 OMG!
 THANK YOU to the Graduate Center of CUNY!
 I am honored to receive this award and will work hard with Dr. Raffi on our research while striving to deliver excellent teaching to the undergraduates in the future.💪

 - 【2024.03.15】 I RECEIVED the financial aid from [Dr. Raffi Khatchadourian](https://khatchad.commons.gc.cuny.edu/).
-THANK YOU, Dr. Raffi!
-I will work hard on our research projects!!!!
-Finally, I can put my mind at ease. 😭
+THANK YOU, Dr. Raffi!😭 I will work hard on our research projects!!!!

 - 【2024.03.10】 I RECEIVED the offer from CUNY.
 THANK YOU to all the interviewers and all committee members at CUNY! 🌹